10 Questions To Ask Your Mortgage Broker

 Author: Pete Mugleston

-Finding the right mortgage can be a daunting prospect, and with more lenders and products popping up every day, working with an experienced, qualified broker is the best way to ensure you find the most competitive deal.
+Finding the right mortgage can be daunting, and with more lenders and products popping up every day, working with an experienced, qualified broker is the best way to ensure you find the most competitive deal.

-A mortgage broker is different to bank advisors as they have expert knowledge in a wider range of products, and the ability to scour a selection of deals to identify the most suitable one for your circumstances.
+A mortgage broker differs from bank advisors as they have expert knowledge in a broader range of products and can scour a selection of deals to identify the most suitable one for your circumstances.

 But before you approach any advisor, it’s important to be prepared.
-Remember, the more your lender knows about you, the better advice and assistance you will receive throughout the process.
+Remember, the more your broker knows about you, the better advice and assistance you will receive throughout the process.

-We’ve compiled a list of key questions you should ask your broker to help ensure that you’re confident in your choice before you commit to any mortgage deal.
+We’ve compiled a list of key questions you should ask your broker to help ensure you’re confident in your choice before committing to any mortgage deal.

 1) Are you a regulated broker?

-First and foremost, it’s important that you check out your mortgage advisor’s credentials before you begin any dealings with them.
+First and foremost, it’s important to check your mortgage advisor’s credentials before you work with them.

 Note

-In the UK, all mortgage brokers are required to be regulated by the Financial Conduct Authority (FCA) or be the agent of a regulated firm.
+In the UK, all mortgage brokers must be regulated by the Financial Conduct Authority (FCA) or be the agent of a regulated firm.
 You can check whether a broker is regulated by using the FCA register.

 2) How many lenders do you have access to?